Gustavo1500/NovelReader/README.md

 *   **Privacy-First & Offline-Native:** 100% client-side processing.
 Your reading text and configurations never leave your browser and are stored securely in local browser storage.
 *   **Self-Contained "Save as File" Compiler:** Export what you are reading (complete with your active visual configurations and layout) as a standalone HTML file.
 The recipient can double-click this file to instantly launch into reading mode—no databases, servers, or external integrations required.
-*   **Procedural Aurora Background:** An organic, animated canvas backdrop that dynamically syncs colors with your active reading theme using CSS custom properties.
+*   **Procedural Aurora Background 🌌:** An organic, animated canvas backdrop that dynamically syncs colors with your active reading theme using CSS custom properties.
 *   **Advanced Typography:** Access to curated serif typefaces (Source Serif 4, Lora, EB Garamond, Literata, Crimson Pro, Cormorant Garamond) with optical-size support and traditional layouts (first-paragraph drop caps).
 *   **Direct Local Format Parsing:** Direct client-side parsing of EPUB files (extracting the reading spine and decompressing ZIP/XML archives natively), Markdown, and plain text.
 *   **Two Reading Modes:** Switch between traditional continuous vertical scrolling and height-calculated horizontal pagination.